nightsailer/padrino-sprockets/README.md

 # Padrino::Sprockets

-Integrate Sprockets with Padrino, enabling processing and compression of javascript, css and image assets.
+Sprockets, also known as "the asset pipeline", is a system for pre-processing, compressing and serving up of javascript, css and image assets. `Padrino::Sprockets` provides integration with the Padrino web framework.

 ## Installation